-She refused to regret that she had come home sitting in front of the lieutenant's saddle, although her mother had gasped with shock at the indecency of it when she heard about that escapade.
+She refused to regret that she had come home sitting in front of the lieutenant's saddle, although her mother had gasped with shock at the indecency of it.
 Worse, her mother had shrugged when she had complained about Lord John's insult for not coming to escort his own bride.